hydroframe/hf_hydrodata/docs/source/gridded_data/index.rst

       metadata = hf.get_catalog_entry(options)
       print(metadata["units"], metadata["paper_dois"], metadata["grid"], metadata["description"])

+See `AvailableMetadata <https://hf-hydrodata.readthedocs.io/en/latest/available_metadata.html>`_ for documentation of the meta data returned by get_catalog_entry.

-You can get the date range available for a data set.
+You can get the date range available for a data set using the get_date_range function.

 .. code-block:: python